The impact of machine downtime is costing Britain’s manufacturers in excess of £180bn every year, a new study has found.

 Research conducted by Oneserve, an Exeter-based field service management company, in partnership with British manufacturers, found that broken machines and faulty parts are hampering productivity.

 Consequently, three per cent of all working days are lost annually in manufacturing due to faulty machinery, equating to 49 hours of work and £31,000 per company.

 Figures from ONS show that there are 133,000 manufacturers in the UK who contribute £6.7 trillion to the global economy.

 Three quarters of the senior business leaders surveyed outsource their machine maintenance, at a cost of £120,000 annually, but nearly all (83 per cent) said they replace machines at least once a year.

 According to these UK manufacturers, 53 per cent of machinery downtime is caused by hidden internal faults.

-“But there are many different ways this can be done,” he told Advanced Manufacturing via email.
+“There are many different ways this can be done,” said Proctor.
 “At a simple level, the software can analyse the timings of certain actions against the PLC to monitor whether the machine is slower or quicker than usual; this can also be done in relation to heat and vibrations.
 Alternatively, a video camera can be installed inside the machine, which along with sophisticated neural networks can analyse to the nth degree the machine’s performance – notifying supervisors in advance when performance strays from the norm.”